- Two 5 Gallon Pails

 If you have two people working, you can use a quick set mortar.
 It works well if one person cuts the tiles while the other spreads the mortar and lays the tiles.
 If you are doing all of the work by yourself quick set mortar is probably not the best option.
-The benefits of using quick set mortar is that you can grout the same day as you lay the tile.
-Otherwise you have to wait 24 hours minimum before you can grout the flooring.
+The benefit of using a quick set mortar is that you can grout the same day as you lay the tile.
+Otherwise, you have to wait 24 hours minimum before you can grout the flooring.

 5. Grout Joints

 After the tile is installed, grout the gaps between the tiles.
-Doing a proper grout job will ensure that the floor under the tiles stay safe from moisture.
+Doing a proper grout job will ensure that the floor under the tiles stays safe from moisture.
 Make sure to get some knee pads since you will be working on your knees for an extended period of time.

 Grout comes in a variety of color options.
 Lighter colored grout tends to make the tiles blend more, while dark grout helps to accentuate the tile pattern.
 Choosing a darker color is also best used for high traffic areas.
-Light colored grout is difficult to keep clean.
+Light-colored grout is difficult to keep clean.

 Mix the grout according to the packaging directions.
-Just like the mortar, you only want to mix as much as you can apply in a half hour since it will quickly dry out.
-Dump the mixture into a 5 gallon bucket, add water, and mix with the electric mixer.
+Just like the mortar, you only want to mix as much as you can apply in a half-hour since it will quickly dry out.
+Dump the mixture into a 5-gallon bucket, add water, and mix with the electric mixer.

-Scoop the grout with a trowel and apply on top of the tiles.
+Scoop the grout with a trowel and apply it on top of the tiles.
 Move the grout float at a diagonal angle to the grout lines for a smooth finish.

 After applying, wait about 15 to 30 minutes for the grout in the joints to set and start cleaning.
 Get a bucket of clean water and dip a large sponge with rounded corners into the water bucket, wring it out and start wiping.